CVVPK/spo600/_posts/2019-12-12-VsCodeVim.md

 categories: Project
 ---

 As I mentioned on my [last post], I'm now working on the [VsCodeVim] extension as my project for SPO600.
-Hopefully, my professor will see this and have mercy on my for having abandoned all efforts on my previous project (Opus).
+Hopefully, my professor will see this and have mercy on me for having abandoned all efforts on my previous project (Opus).

 Here is what I did for profiling VsCodeVim.
 I used multiple files ranging from 250 KB to 3 MB.
 I have been using VSCodeVim for over a year, and have always known that its performance on larger files is pretty lack luster.
 If you take a look at the issues tagged as performance in [GitHub](https://github.com/VSCodeVim/Vim/labels/area%2Fperformance), you'll see that a lot of them are quite similar.
 Large file and repeated actions slow down the editor.